teemulatti/cordova-plugin-webp/README.md

 # cordova-plugin-webp

-This is a fork from dpogue/cordova-plugin-webp with some changes for iOS platform (for EULE use).
-The following changes have been made compared to forked original:
+This is a fork from dpogue/cordova-plugin-webp with changes for iOS platform targetting EULE/android-js use.
+The following changes have been made compared to original:

 * Removed browser UI component registration.